Advice and Tips // 02 January 2020

 Safety of yourself and your passengers is probably the most important reason to have a service.
 It can help to identify any potential problems before they become actual issues, issues that will cost you (most likely) an arm and a leg to fix.
 Servicing your vehicle will give you peace of mind that your vehicle is in a road-worthy condition.

 You may be saving money if you don’t service your vehicle regularly, but in the long run you won’t be.
 As with anything, if you catch a problem sooner rather than later then it’ll be cheaper and easier to sort (most of the time).
 Engine oil is a good example, you need it to lubricate and protect the moving parts inside your engine, and without it your engine could seize up costing thousands to repair or replace.
 Servicing not only makes your vehicle safe and cheaper to run, but it can also increase the vehicles life span.
 If you look after the vehicle the healthier it will be for longer.

 If you are thinking of selling your vehicle, it’s worth bearing in mind that it adds value to the vehicle if it’s had regular servicing, better still if it has a full service history.
 It’s likely to attract more buyers and allow you to charge a higher price.

-Servicing your vehicle gives you the security that everything is in full working order with your car.
+Servicing your vehicle gives you the security that everything is in full working order.

 Prices depend on the garage and the vehicle you have.
-Some websites say a full sercvice can average around £186.32 depending on your vehicle type, which is based primarily on the type of oil the manufacturer uses.
+Some websites say a full sercvice on a car can average around £186.32 depending on your vehicle type, which is based primarily on the type of oil the manufacturer uses.

-We would suggest using a website such as Who Can Fix My Car, which will compare prices using your registration number, the service you are wanting and your postcode.
+We would suggest using a website such as Who Can Fix My Car, which will compare prices for a car, van or motorbike service using your registration number, the service you are wanting and your postcode.

 Services are important, and a lot cheaper and less stressful than breaking down on the side of the road.
 So keep an eye on your miles and get one booked in when the time is right.